bitcoin/bips/bip-PC.md

 Merkle trees can be used to prove out computation where the root of the tree represents the *function* and the leaves represent the *inputs* and *output*.
-There are practical limits to the entropy space for the *inputs* as it needs to be iterated over and hashed up.
+There are practical limits to the entropy space for the *inputs* as they need to be iterated over and hashed into a merkle root.

-Currently MAST trees can cover 128 bits of entropy space, which is well over the practical limits to iterate over and merklize.
-Therefore we assume this capability does not materially extend what computations are possible to prove out in bitcoin script.
+MAST trees can currently cover 128 bits of entropy space, which is well over the practical limits to iterate over and merklize.
+Therefore, we assume this capability does not materially extend what computations are possible to prove in bitcoin script.
 While `OP_PAIRCOMMIT` is not limited to a height of 128, that should not be practically feasible to utilize.

-There is a way to reduce the size of the witness for proving out computation, by eliminating the merkle path inclusion proofs, using `OP_CHECKSIGFROMSTACK` together with `OP_PAIRCOMMIT`.
+There is a way to reduce the size of the witness for proving computation, by eliminating the merkle path inclusion proofs, using `OP_CHECKSIGFROMSTACK` together with `OP_PAIRCOMMIT`.
 This method involves deleted key assumptions, most likely using MPC to create an enormous amount of signatures for the stack